Witiko/doctoral-thesis/main.md

  /figures/systems.tex

-In this section, I will describe the math information retrieval search engines that received the best accuracies in the competitions, see Table
+In this section, I will describe the math information retrieval search engines that achieved the best accuracies in the competitions, see Table \vref{tab:systems}.
-\vref{tab:systems}.
 @liska2015building [Section 2.1] @guidi2016survey @ruzicka2018math [Section
 2.3] describe other systems of historical significance.